dps923/winter2020/graded-work/assign3.md

 ### Doing the work, cities in a province

 Province-related work (list, add, detail) is mostly done.
-Now, we will do the same for cities.
+Now, we will do similar work for cities.

 A descriptive overview of the next few sections is as follows:
 * The app's first or root controller is a list of provinces